The ending of the story is set, but the way of narration can be chosen.

 The Dilemma of Being Born in the Countryside

-There is no concept of regular health check-ups, no public security, and in case of emergencies, calling 120 may be too late by the time the ambulance arrives...
+There is no concept of regular health check-ups, no public security, and in case of emergencies, calling 120 may mean that by the time the ambulance arrives, it might already be too late...

 This is the rural environment;